paololavita/slate/source/index.html.md

 ]
 ```

-This endpoint retrieves all kittens.
+This endpoint retrieves all Products/Services

 ### HTTP Request